benedictwaweru/real_estate/README.md

-# Real Estate and Property Management System with PHP and MySQL
+# Real Estate and Property Management System with React, Laravel(PHP) and MariaDB

 ## Overview